everettbu/Calendar-DSL/README.md

 # Calendar Parser

-This is a Scala program that parses a text file of event details and outputs a JavaScript file containing an array of events.
-This is useful for generating calendar events that can be used in a web application.
+This is a Scala program that parses a text file containing event details and generates a JavaScript file containing an array of events.
+This is used to generate calendar events that can be used in an external web application.

 ## Description
-Calendar Parser is a Scala program that parses a text file containing events and generates a JavaScript file with the events data.

 The program reads an input file (input.txt) that contains lines with the following format:
 ```
 <MMM> <D/DD> add '<event name>' (optional: <color>)
 ```